ssethumadav/conflict1/README.md

 # New FIle
-i'm kirthik S my leader is sethumadev raa
+i'm kirthik S my leader is sethumadav raa